 North Ogden is a medium-sized city located in the state of Utah.
 With a population of 20,009 people and three constituent neighborhoods, North Ogden is the 41st largest community in Utah.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, North Ogden is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, North Ogden is a city of sales and office workers, professionals, and managers.
 There are especially a lot of people living in North Ogden who work in office and administrative support (16.32%), management occupations (10.73%), and sales jobs (10.59%).

 Also of interest is that North Ogden has more people living here who work in computers and math than 95% of the places in the US.

-North Ogden is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, North Ogden is a great place for families with children to consider.
+First of all, many other families with children live here, making North Ogden a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, North Ogden has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, North Ogden’s overall crime rate is lower than average for the country.

 The most common language spoken in North Ogden is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Polish.